How to cross stitch for beginners: your complete guide

 To finish a thread, leave a thread tail of a minimum of 4cm (2in) on the back of the fabric, and catch it under a few nearby stitches to secure it, then trim all loose ends with embroidery scissors.
 We recommend finishing all the cross stitch in your design before you work the backstitch or add any French knots – see our video guide on How to do French knots.

 When you are just starting out with cross stitch for beginners, it’s best to choose cross stitch patterns for beginners that use whole cross stitch and some backstitch for detail and definition.
 Try not to tackle cross stitch design with lots of fractional cross stitches or French knots.
-Below are some free cross stitch patterns for beginners you will find on the gathered website.
+Below are some free cross stitch patterns for beginners you will find right here on Gathered.

 Free lamb cross stitch pattern